Sanmay-Das/futurefarmnow/doc/api.md

 }
 ```

-## Get data fetching status
+## Get ET Map status

-Check the status of an ET Map data collection request using the request ID.
+Check the status of an ET Map request using the request ID.

 | Endpoint    | `/etmap/<request_id>.json`                                   |
 |-------------|--------------------------------------------------------------|